About Julie Benezet

 For the past fifteen years, she has coached and advised executives from virtually every industry.
 She is a sought-after speaker about leadership, change and embracing the scariness of the unknown in pursuit of better things.
 She shares her professional insights in print and online.

 Spending half of her youth at the base of Pikes Peak left a strong imprint.
-Julie loves mountains both for their metaphoric value of achieving greater heights and for their spectacular vistas to which she loves to hike.
+Julie loves mountains for their metaphoric value of achieving greater heights and their spectacular vistas.
 Back at home, the most unusual thing in her desk drawer is her eighth grade diary, which is unreadable, as her handwriting is also an adventure.